zverok/zverok.github.io/_posts/2021-03-16-spellchecking-dictionaries.md

 SFX C 0 a [^céior] is:genitive
 ```

-Meaning that, for example, "kata" ("cat" with suffix "a") is a word in a genitive case.
+Meaning that, for example, "kata" ("executioner" with suffix "a") is a word in a genitive case.

 Only five dictionaries contain such information: Breton, Galician, Icelandic, Lithuanian, and Slovak.
 My guess is languages with fewer users have their dictionaries prepared by professional linguists, while more common languages dictionaries are authored by IT people.